-PLEASE call me once you have bought your bus ticket so I know what time to be at the MUSOC bus station in San Isidro to meet you.
+PLEASE call us once you have bought your bus ticket so we know what time to be at the MUSOC bus station in San Isidro to meet you.

 Car from San Jose:

-If you are coming by car please advise me beforehand approximately when you expect to arrive.
 Your total journey from San Jose to San Gerardo should be no more than 4 hours.
 Traffic jams are normal inside San José city.

-Follow the Pan-American Highway (Highway 2) south for 140km.
+Follow the Pan-American Highway (Highway 2) south for 135km.
 This road crosses a mountain pass so be prepared for mist, many curves, and slow patches behind trucks.
 It is advisable only to drive this road in daylight and exercise caution.
-Once you’re out of San Jose it will take approximately 3 hours to reach San Isidro de El General.

 From San Isidro: